 State-level data on health status (including smoking rates); health costs, insurance, and services; women's health (including abortion policies and statistics); minority health; and AIDS/HIV (including sex education policies).
 From the Kaiser Family Foundation.

 Full text of the reports of the Surgeon General back to 1964.
 Covers topics such as smoking, nutrition, AIDS, and violence.

 Cluster of databases on toxicology, hazardous chemicals, and related areas.
 It includes the Hazardous Substances Data Bank, TOXLINE, the Toxics Release Inventory, ChemIDplus, TOXMAP and more.
-(See the factsheet for information on database contents.)
 From the National Library of Medicine.